AlibabaCloudDocs/dts/intl.en-US/Data Synchronization/Synchronize data between Redis databases/Synchronize data between ApsaraDB for Redis cluster instances across Alibaba Cloud
         accounts.md

         **Note:** By default, you are not allowed to create a database account that is authorized to **replicate** the data of ApsaraDB for Redis cluster instances.
 To enable this feature, [submit a ticket](https://workorder-intl.console.aliyun.com/?#/ticket/add/?productId=1226).

     2. Create a database account that is authorized to **replicate** data of the source instance.
-For more information, see [Manage database accounts](/intl.en-US/User Guide/Security management/Manage database accounts.md).
+For more information, see [Create and manage database accounts](/intl.en-US/User Guide/Security management/Create and manage database accounts.md).

 ## Procedure

 1. Use the Alibaba Cloud account that owns the destination Redis instance to log on to the [Alibaba Cloud Management Console](https://homenew.console.aliyun.com/).
 Then, purchase a data synchronization instance.
-For more information, see [Purchase procedure]().
+For more information, see [Purchase a DTS instance]().

     **Note:** On the buy page, set the following parameters: